vikhyath/python-runs/README.md

 with one digit in each slot.
 Perform addition on these two arrays and store the results in a new array.
 Ref: http://www.careercup.com/question?id=6330205329162240

 - http://codercareer.blogspot.com/2011/10/no-09-numbers-with-given-sum.html | Given an increasingly sorted array and a number s, please find two numbers whose sum is s.
 If there are multiple pairs with sum s, just output any one of them.

+- Dynamic programming: Longest increasing subsequence.
+Given an unsorted array, find the max length of subsequence in which the numbers are in incremental order.
+Refer http://stackoverflow.com/questions/2631726/how-to-determine-the-longest-increasing-subsequence-using-dynamic-programming for a great discussion.